-Chennai started its non-motorised transport journey with 26 streets redesigned to have comfortable walking infrastructure.
-The city's commitment to safer access for pedestrians and cyclists was further reinforced when Chennai Corporation's Council adopted a progressive NMT policy in 2014.
-The carfree Sundays in Besant Nagar, launched in 2015, has been a big step towards the transformation of the street into a public space in Chennai.
-Expanding its network gradually, Chennai now has 75km of Complete Streets.
-For this comprehensive approach to improving sustainable transport, the Corporation of Chennai was recognized with Sustainia Award in 2015.
+Chennai's journey towards NMT started with redesigning of 26 streets to make them safe and comfortable.
+The city's commitment to safer access for pedestrians and cyclists was further reinforced, when Chennai Corporation Council adopted a progressive NMT Policy in 2014.
+The car-free Sundays in Besant Nagar, launched in 2015, was a major step towards transformation of the street into a public space.
+Expanding its network gradually, Chennai now has 75 km of complete streets.
+For this comprehensive approach towards sustainable transport, the Corporation of Chennai was recognised with Sustainia Award in 2015.

-goal 1.
+goals 1.
 To increase share of walking and cycling trips to over 40 percent by 2018